johantiden/aliases-as-a-language/README.md

     * `njp`      "new branch, jira-pasting"
 * `g`     git as an adjective
     * `og1v`        "open a git version" - open here, to mean open github. git can usually be derived from context so it may now be needed. "e.v" - echo this version can be safely assumed to be a git version, so it should behave the same as "eg.v"
+* `e` 	exact. this instructs searches to use exact matching isntead of fuzzy search, which is defautl
+	* e.g. `o1ef` "open one exact file"

 # Grammar
 * Verb alone expects an argument eg "e hej"